Kumano Nachi Taisha Shrine 熊野那智大社

 Nachi Taisha can be reached via a bus from Kii-Katsuura or Nachi Station.

 Get the bus from Kii-Katsuura Station and ride 30 minutes to the Nachi-san stop.
 The stop before is Nachi-no-Taki-mae, the stop for Nachi Falls.
 Alternatively, take the bus from Shingu Station for about 15 minutes and get off at Jinja Otera-mae.

 While it is free to enter the temple grounds, entry into the shrine's treasure room costs 300 yen

 Nachi Taisha and Seigantoji Temple comprise one of the country's few remaining shrine-temple complexes

 If you want to see the shrine as pilgrims would have approached it, get off the bus at Daimonzaka instead of Nachi-san.
 The stone staircase still feels ancient and leads you up to the entrance of the shrine.
 Taking 267 steps to climb, this path offers you the opportunity to step into the pilgrims' shoes, quite literally.
 You can rent 9th-century Heian-period costumes from the nearby Daimonzaka Chaya and climb the ancient staircase to arrive at the Grand Shrine in historic style.

 Camphor trees are revered in Japan because of their longevity, giving them an eternal, spiritual presence.
-One famous example of this is in the film My Neighbor Totoro, where a large camphor tree serves as the home to the titular forest spirit.
+One famous example of this is in the film My Neighbor Totoro, where a large camphor tree serves as the home to the forest spirit.

 The highlight of the shrine's festival calendar is the Nachi Fire Festival held every July 14.
-In an ancient purification ritual, torches and portable shrines fashioned into the shape of the nearby Nachi Falls are set ablaze.
-During this time, the stone staircase leading from the shrine to the falls is packed with torch-wielders dressed in white in a truly dazzling display.
+In an ancient purification ritual, torches and portable shrines fashioned into the shape of Nachi Falls are set ablaze.
+During this time, the stone staircase leading from the shrine to the falls is packed with torch-wielders dressed in white in a dazzling display.